 How does the Corsair HS60 PRO SURROUND sound?

 The Corsair HS60 PRO SURROUND has audio output pretty typical of a gaming headset—for better and worse.
-There’s a pretty notable de-emphasis in the mids.
+There’s a pretty notable under-emphasis in the mids.
 Sounds around 2000Hz will be three times quieter than they should be.

 If you’re listening to music, this kind of output can be totally fine for electronic or house beats, but maybe not for a lot of other genres.
 In Reborn by Magic Sword, the booming bass that already dominates the song really takes over and sounds great.
 With music that favors bass a little less, you might find less to be excited about.
 The under-emphasized mids and highs mean the sounds of vocals, strings, and some cymbals will be harder to pick out among more prominent bass parts.

 How good is the microphone on the HS60 PRO SURROUND?

-Much like the headphone frequency response chart, the HS60 PRO SURROUND’s microphone features very typical audio output for an attached microphone.
+Much like the headphone audio output chart, the HS60 PRO SURROUND’s microphone features very typical audio output for an attached microphone.
 There’s a pretty significant de-emphasis in the bass range, which is often due to the microphone not getting enough power, and reasonably accurate output in the mids and highs.

 This means people with deeper voices may sound a little distorted using this microphone.
 People with higher voices shouldn’t have any issues though.
 I never run into problems using the microphone over Discord.
 Unfortunately, there are no microphone options of any kind in the iCue app—if installing it is already necessary to fully use the headset, having useful features like this wouldn’t hurt.
 Despite that, I never run into any particularly glaring clarity issues—listen for yourself:

 Should you buy the Corsair HS60 PRO SURROUND?

 If you’re looking for something decent that won’t threaten the budget, the Corsair HS60 PRO SURROUND may be worth a spot on your entertainment station.